maxnd/mxMarkEdit/README.md

 Keep the presentation in standard Markdown format, to be able to export it with Pandoc without any trouble, and then create a copy of it optimised for mxMarkEdit with the menu item `Tools` - `Optimise presentation...` if it has to be presented with mxMarkEdit.

-To export an mxMarkEdit presentation in PDF so that it can be shown on any computer, proceed as follows.

-1. Open the Mac `Screenshot` utility, in the related options deactivate `Show floating thumbnail` and note the directory where the obtained files are saved (e.g. `Downloads`).
-2. Open the file to be presented with mxMarkEdit, enlarge the app to full screen and also enlarge the text font appropriately.
-3. If the font in the title bar, on the left, is too small, reduce the Mac screen resolution in `System Settings - Displays`.
-4. Start the presentation, alternately typing `Meta + E` and `Meta + Shift + 3` (Mac shortcut to capture the screen and save it as a file).
-5. When the presentation is complete, select all the obtained files, containing the various screenshots, `Ctrl + click` on them and choose the `Quick Options - Create PDF`.
+To export an mxMarkEdit presentation in PDF so that it can be shown on any computer, save all the screenshots from the current position to the end of the document with `Meta + Ctrl + E`; this takes 2 seconds for every item; press `ESC` to interrupt the process.
+Then select all the screenshots in the `Download` directory, `Ctrl + click` on them and choose the `Quick Options - Create PDF`.
+The screenshots are numbered progressively.
+To restart their number, restart the app.

 ## Files management